What is a wrist fracture?

 Follow-up care for wrist fractures will depend on the treatment needed.
 Children with simple distal radius fractures that require a cast will be able to resume regular activities more quickly than those who need surgery.

 Children with complex fractures who need surgery will wear a cast or external fixator for six weeks.
-When the case or fixator is removed, X-rays are taken to insure your child’s wrist is healing properly.
+When the cast or fixator is removed, X-rays are taken to insure your child’s wrist is healing properly.

 Once the fracture is stable, your child will be encouraged to begin motion exercises to limit stiffness and regain range of movement.
 Depending on the complexity of your child’s fracture, physical therapy may also be recommended.